 This project will have three phases of engagement:

 - Phase 1: Identification – Oct 19 – Nov 8, 2020

-- After the temporary improvements have been installed, we will evaluate their effectiveness and impacts to determine if any modifications need to be made before permanent installation that could start in 2022 based on available resources.
+- We will evaluate the effectiveness and impacts of the changes made during the Street Lab to determine what modifications need to be made before permanent installation that could start in 2022 based on available resources.
 This will include collecting feedback from residents, businesses, and other stakeholders.

 Check back here or sign up for the Panorama Hills project email updates to stay informed about upcoming opportunities.

 The survey is now closed thank you for your time and input.
 Check back here for a What We Heard report coming soon.

 This project will be informed by previous engagement with Panorama Hills residents